 Grey Street is Brisbane's cultural boulevard where commerce combines with creativity to create a truly diverse and unique tree-lined street.

-Owned by South Bank Corporation and managed by AEG Ogden (part of AEG Facilities of the United States), BCEC is consistently ranked among the world's top convention centres.
+Owned by South Bank Corporation and proudly managed by ASM Global, BCEC is consistently ranked among the world's top convention centres.

 The Griffith Film School prepares the next generation of filmmakers, animators and game designers for exciting careers in the film, television and digital screen media industries.